My Wife Cheated on Me. But I Can’t Afford to File for Divorce.

-Eric S. has been married to his wife for over ten and a half years.
-They have three children, the oldest of whom is seven.
-Eric and his wife’s marriage was great, for a while, but before the birth of their third kid, they started drifting apart.
-Divorce was never an option for the two, not only because Eric S. seems to not believe in it but also because he just can’t afford it and neither can his wife.
+Eric S. has been married to his wife for more than 10 years.
+They have three children, the oldest of whom is 7.
+Eric and his wife’s relationship was great for a while until the birth of their third child.
+With the new familial adjustments that come with welcoming a new baby into the home, they started drifting apart.
+It was during this tumultuous time that Eric soon realized his wife was having an affair.
+Divorce was never an option for the two, not only because Eric S. doesn’t really believe in it, but also because they also can’t afford it.
 So for the time being, he’s stuck in his relationship, unsure of what to do.

 Here, Eric talks to Fatherly about how he figured out his wife was having an affair, what he felt about it, and why he’s staying together for the kids — and the money.